 Occupational deafness – Due to industrial noise or work-related noise exposure, permanent cell damage occurs to the inner ear.
 This results in partial or complete deafness.

-Exposure to noise at work is the biggest cause of deafness among adults.
+Exposure to noise at work is the biggest cause of deafness amongst adults.
 As per records, an estimated 18,000 people have noise-induced hearing loss caused by their work environment.
 There are hundreds of new claims made for hearing loss compensation.
 Anyone who has suffered noise-induced hearing loss as a result of their work can claim hearing loss compensation.

 Noise-induced hearing loss occurs most commonly in people working in environments where the noise levels are over 81dBA.
 For example, a DJ working all night in high decibel noise on daily basis.
 Exposure to this much high-level noise over time can lead to permanent hearing loss or reduced hearing capability.
 The effects are usually irreversible.